cammoore1/Ford-Fulkerson-Implementation/README.md

 # Ford-Fulkerson Implementation
 Hours work on: 10 - 12 or so. <br />
-This repository is for a school project.
+This repository is for a school / side project.
 I failed to successfully replicate the algorithm described here: https://ieeexplore.ieee.org/document/7423216.